 Madeira awaits with its bounty of delights.
 Traverse its levada walking trails, a network of paths that lead you through lush landscapes and captivating vistas.
 Amidst this splendour, botanical gardens bloom, a testament to the island’s rich biodiversity.

 Each port of call on this journey is a doorway into a world of wonder, culture, and natural beauty.
 Join us as we unveil the captivating chapters of Portugal’s story, written in the landscapes, history, and living tapestry of this extraordinary nation.

 In addition, you’ll be joined aboard by an experienced astronomer from Go Stargazing for guided night sky tours under light pollution-free skies as part of Fred.
 Olsen’s Sky at Sea signature experience.

-- Explore the night skies on deck with an astronomer from Go Stargazing.
+- Explore the night skies on deck with an experienced astronomer from Go Stargazing.

 - Learn how our ancestors interpreted the sky with a laser-guided tour of the constellations.

-- Witness the spectacular view of a full Moon rising in the East at sunset and observe the phase of the Moon change throughout the cruise.
+- Observe the phase of the Moon change throughout the cruise.
 The Moon’s craters and mountain ranges look stunning through binoculars!

 The map plots the course of this cruise.
 As you travel away from light pollution, a breathtaking canvas of stars unfolds above.
 The sky becomes a sanctuary of twinkling constellations, captivating stargazers with its celestial wonders.
 Guided by a Go Stargazing astronomer, you'll learn to navigate the skies and immerse yourself in their beauty.